all-contributors/cli/README.md

 ```console
 npm install all-contributors-cli -g
 ```
-Then init the project using `init` and answering a few questions:
+Then init the project using `init` and answer a few questions:
 ```console
 all-contributors init
 ```